wikimedia/mediawiki-skins-Mirage/Readme.md

  - CommunityMessages - The contents of `MediaWiki:mirage-community-messages`
  - ... - Other sidebar modules added by extensions

+### `$wgMirageRightRailVisibleToAnonByDefault`
+This setting affects the initial visibility of the right rail for anonymous users.
+By default, the right rail is not visible.

 ## I don't like the ...
 Mirage as a few design and layout decisions that are controversial to some more experienced users.
 This section describes how to undo those.